basilesportif/gall-guide/arms.md

 - For each feature, map it to one or more arms.
 - Spec out what data the app will need to store internally and what it will need to get from each external data source.

-TODO: Explanations
-- explain what is happening in dbug and pull-hook
-- walk through Gall type source in `zuse.hoon`

 [Previous: Workflow](workflow.md) | [Home](overview.md) | [Next: App Lifecycle and State](lifecycle.md)